enewe101/cluster-func/README.md

 call `cluf` itself in *direct mode*.
 In other words, when you run `cluf` in dispatch mode, it creates scripts that call `cluf` in direct mode.

-However, these direct-mode invocations `cluf` use the `--bin` option, which is what instructs `cluf` to only run arguments that fall into that subjob's bin.
+However, these direct-mode invocations of `cluf` use the `--bin` option, which is what instructs `cluf` to only run arguments that fall into that subjob's bin.
 For example, this command:
 ```bash